gioblu/PJON/strategies/ThroughSerial/README.md

 **Medium:** Hardware/Software Serial port |
 **Pins used:** 1 or 2

-With `ThroughSerial` strategy, PJON can run through a software or hardware Serial port working out of the box with many Arduino compatible serial transceivers, like RS485 or radio modules available on the market.
+With `ThroughSerial` strategy, PJON can run through a software or hardware Serial port working out of the box with many Arduino compatible serial transceivers, like RS485 or radio modules like HC-12 (HCMODU0054).
 Take a look at the [video introduction](https://www.youtube.com/watch?v=H4jUsgvM-lw) for a brief showcase of its features.

 #### Why PJON over Serial?
 Serial communication is fast and quite reliable but it is often useless without all the features PJON contains. `ThroughSerial` has been developed to enable PJON communication through a serial data link.
 Adding PJON on top of Serial it is possible to leverage of the PJON protocol layer features like acknowledge, addressing, multiplexing, packet handling, 8 or 32-bit CRC and traffic control.